10 Best Vertical Push Exercises for Shoulders (Dumbbell Z Press Ranks #1)

 • It improves the kinetic chain which is the grouping of muscles, joints and body segments to perform movements that result in a complex motor unit.
 The snatch is among the most complex body movements and as such, individuals become wired to move through more range of motions easily.

 • Most if not all elements of the snatch can carry over to the power clean particularly once a lifter has mastered to develop vertical power through the body.
-They do this by learning to bring the barbell into the hips as in a power clean vs deadlift movement which have this similar action.
+They achieve this by mastering the technique of bringing the barbell into the hips, akin to the movement in a power clean rather than a deadlift, which involves a similar action.

 Additional Muscles Worked by the Push Press and/ or Snatch: